masa-finance/tee-worker/README.md

 ### Testing remotely

 If you have SSH access to a host that can support SGX emulation, you can instruct Docker to use a remote Docker daemon.
 For this, set the `DOCKER_HOST` environment variable to `ssh://<remote_host>`.
 You need to have SSH access via a private key (no password required).
-If you're using a shared host, you should copy `docker-compose.dev.yml` to a file that is not committed, rename the `masa-tee-worker` container to something else (i.e. appending your handle) and changing the `ports` specification to use a unique port (e.g. `8080:8081`) so you don't have conflicts with other users.
+If you're using a shared host, you should copy `docker-compose.dev.yml` to a file that is not committed, rename the `masa-tee-worker` container to something else (e.g. appending your handle) and changing the `ports` specification to use a unique port (e.g. `8080:8081`) so you don't have conflicts with other users.

-Since Docker does not support remote port forwarding, you will also have to run a separate SSH command to forward the listen port (set to 8080 in `docker-compose.dev.yml`).
-You can use `ssh -NT -L 8080:localhost:8080 <remote_host> &`.
+Since Docker does not support remote port forwarding, you will also have to run a separate SSH command to forward the listen port (set to 8080 in `docker-compose.dev.yml`, or changed above).
+If it's set to e.g. 8081, You can use `ssh -NT -L 8080:localhost:8081 <remote_host> &`.
 This will start an SSH command in the background that will forward port 8080 to the remote host.

 To verify that everything is set up correctly, run `curl localhost:8080/readyz`.
 You should get a JSON reply with the tee-worker readiness status.